M'saken: DNA Haplogroup

 Recent genetic studies of the Msaken population suggest a significant historical connection to West Asia.
 It is believed that the city was founded around 1360 AD by five related men who migrated from this region, and subsequent population growth included descendants of the founders as well as migrants from other parts of Tunisia.
 A Y-DNA analysis of 23 males from different Msaken families was conducted, using both Short Tandem Repeats (STR) and Single Nucleotide Polymorphisms (SNP) markers.
 The study revealed that most of the tested individuals belonged to the Haplogroup J-M172, specifically the J-L271 subgroup. two individuals belonging to Kermous tribe were found belonging to Haplogroup Haplogroup R1a AND MORE PRECISELY R-Z93 The analysis estimated the Time to Most Recent Common Ancestor Most recent common ancestor (TMRCA) for the population to be between 1500 and 6200 years before present, with a notable genetic bottleneck around 5400 years ago.
 The geographic origin of this haplogroup is traced to East Anatolia, present-day Armenia, Azerbaijan, and western Iran.
 Interestingly, 20-30% of random Tunisian STR haplotypes also exhibit the Msaken-Haplotype, linking the population's Y-DNA to broader regional genetic patterns (source).

 For more information, see the published study by Kamel AL-Gazzah, Technical Director and Citizen Scientist, Tunisia (DOI: 10.61797/ijbic.v3i1.292).

 Climate

-Köppen-Geiger climate classification system classifies M'saken climate as hot semi-arid (BSh) bordering with hot-summer Mediterranean (Csa).
+The Köppen climate classification classifies M'saken climate as hot semi-arid (BSh) bordering with hot-summer Mediterranean (Csa).

-It is considered to be a local steppe climate.

-There is little rainfall throughout the year.

-The average annual temperature is 18.3 °C in M'Saken.

-In a year, the average rainfall is 347 mm.
+The climate of the region is considered to be a local steppe climate.
+There is a little rainfall throughout the year.
+The average annual temperature is 18.3°C. In a year, the average rainfall is 347 mm.

 Sports

-M'saken has many sport teams:
+M'saken has several sport clubs, including: